Fo-Ti known as Polygonum multiflorum is one of the most popular herbs used in traditional Chinese medicine.

 Two of the better-studied constituents associated with Fo-ti are inclusive of emodin and TSG (2,3,5,4'-tetrahydroxystilbene-2-O-beta-D-glucoside).

 To date, there is limited data available in association with specific constituents of Fo-ti.

-It has been discovered that rats will quickly absorb TSG into their bodily fluids, which is quickly eliminated, which distributes through the ling and liver, but minimally through the blood-testicle and blood-brain barriers.
+It has been discovered that rats will quickly absorb TSG into their bodily fluids, which is quickly eliminated, which distributes through the lung and liver, but minimally through the blood-testicle and blood-brain barriers.

 Emodin is mainly found in the area of the brain and the liver.

-However, there are only minimal clinical studies which were conducted to evaluate traditional based therapeutic claims.
+However, there are only minimal clinical studies that were conducted to evaluate traditional based therapeutic claims.
 Or to understand the therapeutic potentials of the bioactive compounds.

 1) Anti-inflammatory effects:

 Emodin and TSG found in Fo-ti can lower inflammation and assist with colitis present in mice models in the way increasing the PPAR-gamma along with decreasing the NF-kB.

 In studies conducted on mice, methanol-extracts of Fo-ti showed anti-inflammatory effects on the macrophage cells which is stimulated by what is known as lipopolysaccharide which is one of the bacterial toxins from a harmful bacterium.

 In this Fo-ti extract, it inhibited NF-kB activation and therefore lowered COX-2 enzyme, nitric oxide along with the inflammatory cytokines such as IL-6 and TNF-alpha.
 Emodin performs the role of protecting microglia cells from inflammation inside the brain due to the lipopolysaccharides via AMPK/Nrf2 activation.